WM1D7/Indeed_Web_scraping_and_Analysis_about_Analyst_Jobs/README.md

 ## Key Findings:

+-  Total Number of Jobs with Each Field:

+Data Analyst job dominates with 520 positions.

+-  Top 3 Cities for Each Job Field:

+Mumbai: 109 jobs
+Bengaluru: 237 jobs
+Pune: 131 jobs

+-  Job Types for Each Job Field:

+Most available jobs are Full-Time positions, while Part-Time and Internship roles are less common.

+-  Job Shifts and Job Role for Each Job Field:

+The majority of jobs have Day Shifts, with a limited number of Night Shift positions.

+-  Jobs Opportunity in Each State:

+Job opportunities across states are visually represented on the dashboard map.

 ## Conclusion:
 This project showcases my proficiency in web scraping, data analysis, and visualization, emphasizing my ability to derive actionable insights from large datasets.